-[SPECIAL OFFER] Winterlicious was Delicious at the Hyatt's King Street Social
+[LAUNCH] Winterlicious was Delicious at the Hyatt's King Street Social

 Toronto’s Winterlicious event has once again come and gone, leaving many satisfied foodies in its wake.
 Much like its warmer weather sister series Summerlicious, Toronto’s two week Winterlicious event sees over 200 of the cities tastiest restaurants drastically drop their prices to serve up gourmet eats to consumers at an affordable price.